Draft Murrumbidgee Alluvium Water Resource Plan - closed

 - Schedule A - Draft Murrumbidgee Alluvial Groundwater Water Sharing Plan for WRP

-- Schedule B - Water Resource Plan Index
+- Schedule B - Water Resource Plan Index—appears in WRP on page 71

 - Schedule C - Draft Murrumbidgee Alluvium WRP Consultation Report